Republican candidates hit Biden on inflation, immigration at debate

 “The cartels are killing tens of thousands of our fellow citizens,” DeSantis said.
 “The president of the United States has got to use all available powers as commander in chief to protect our country and to protect the people.

-And, former Arkansas Gov. Asa Hutchinson called out Mexican President Andrés Manuel López Obrador for not cooperating with the U.S. to stop drug trafficking.
-But, he stopped short of calling for military action.
+Former Arkansas Gov. Asa Hutchinson called out Mexican President Andrés Manuel López Obrador for not cooperating with the U.S. to stop drug trafficking.
+But he stopped short of calling for military action.

 “We need to use economic pressure,” he said.
 “The military has to be limited in its use.”